 Minuteman Missile National Historic Site is just outside the Badlands and about 15 minutes from the famous Wall Drug Store in Wall, South Dakota.
+Depending on the direction of your travel, it’s on the way to Mt Rushmore.
 Since the missile, the visitor’s center and the launch control facility are at three different interstate exits, the order you visit the sites can vary slightly.
 Each location is very close and can be seen from the interstate.
 Check the National Parks Service website or the visitor’s center for more information on directions.

 We recommend visiting the sites in the following order if you’re headed east:

 2) Launch Control Center (Exit 127 turn North)